OceanParcels/Parcels/docs/index.rst

 Parcels documentation
 ===================================

 Welcome to the documentation of parcels.
 This page provides detailed documentation for each method, class and function.
+The documentation corresponds to the latest anaconda release, for newer documentation see the docstrings in the code.

 See http://www.oceanparcels.org for general information on the Parcels project, including how to install and use.